feedfm/Airplay2ndScreen/README.md

 device, the application has the option to provide a custom window to be rendered on the AirPlay device instead of a simple mirror of the iOS display.

-When the given app is run with no AirPlay connection the interface looks like the following:
+When this app is run with no AirPlay connection, the interface looks like the following:

 <img height="824" alt="Screenshot 2023-08-07 at 17 14 26" src="https://github.com/feedfm/Airplay2ndScreen/assets/9086361/8253e839-5cc5-4d6e-838b-c02007c4d249">

-When the user turns on AirPlay mirroring from the control center, the iOS display changes to look like this:
+When the user turns on AirPlay mirroring from the control center, video and audio (including Feed Media music) are transferred to the AirPlay device.
+The iOS display updates to look like the following:

 <img height="824" alt="Screenshot 2023-08-07 at 17 14 26" src="https://github.com/feedfm/Airplay2ndScreen/assets/9086361/e72fa4e2-17c7-45ff-8fab-bfe75136d0a9">

-and the external AirPlay device will display the following:
+and the external AirPlay device updates to display this:

 ![External](https://github.com/feedfm/Airplay2ndScreen/assets/9086361/a43651d8-4cdb-41ea-9762-35951815ea4c)